airfightergr/les_dc3_docs/docs/docs/modern/avionics.md

 ## Bendix/King KAP-140 Autopilot
 ![KAP-140](kap140.jpg)

-We have installed the KAP-140 Two Axis with Altitude Preselect Autopilot System, coupled with the KI-525A HSI.
+The aircraft is equipped with a KAP-140 Two Axis with Altitude Preselect Autopilot System, coupled with the KI-525A HSI.
 All operations described in the official manual are simulated, and we suggest for the better use, to download the manual from Honeywell site, by clicking the link below.

 [KAP-140 Official Manual](https://www.bendixking.com/content/dam/bendixking/en/documents/document-lists/downloads-and-manuals/006-18034-0000-KAP-140-Pilots-Guide.pdf)